olivecarambola/logbook/_posts/2023-10-01-palebluedot.md

 Yet out of those same mouths
 Come songs of such exquisite sweetness
 That the heart falters in its labor
-And the body is quieted into awe
+And the body is quieted into awe</span>

-We, this people, on this small and drifting planet
+<span class="text-body-quote">We, this people, on this small and drifting planet
 Whose hands can strike with such abandon
 That in a twinkling, life is sapped from the living
 Yet those same hands can touch with such healing, irresistible tenderness
 That the haughty neck is happy to bow
 And the proud back is glad to bend
 Out of such chaos, of such contradiction
-We learn that we are neither devils nor divines
+We learn that we are neither devils nor divines</span>

-When we come to it
+<span class="text-body-quote">When we come to it
 We, this people, on this wayward, floating body
 Created on this earth, of this earth
 Have the power to fashion for this earth
 A climate where every man and every woman
 Can live freely without sanctimonious piety
-Without crippling fear
+Without crippling fear</span>

-When we come to it
+<span class="text-body-quote">When we come to it
 We must confess that we are the possible
 We are the miraculous, the true wonder of this world
 That is when, and only when